cybrown/web-decorators/readme.md

 An adapter must provide the following methods:
  - addMiddleware: add a middleware, optionally on a specific path
  - addRoute: register an handler on a specific method and path
- - send: send raw data to the client
+ - send: send raw data to the client, with status code and headers
- - sendJson: send data as json to the client
+ - sendJson: send data as json to the client, with status code and headers
  - getParameterWithConfig: extract a parameter (from query string, path param...) with the provided configuration

+The backend is free to use any kind of request and response shape, so it does not assume that something like node's http request and response are used.